gatherworkshops/digital-media/_courses/web-taster/css-basics.md

         ```css
         .pageHeading {
-          color: red;
+          color: steelblue;
         }
         ```
         {:.big-code}

         We create one design rule for each class name we make up.
+        Make sure to check your spelling of "color"!

-        Your page heading should now be red.
+        Your page heading should now be a grey-blue colour.
         {:.checkpoint}